opinion

 Implementation: Easier and Cheaper Than You Think

 A common misconception is that upgrading to intelligent video requires ripping out your entire camera infrastructure and starting from scratch.
 That’s not true.
 Most modern AI-driven video analytics solutions work with existing IP cameras, meaning you can upgrade your system without replacing every piece of hardware in your store.
-Whether cloud-based or on-site, these solutions integrate seamlessly with your operations.
+Whether cloud-based or on-site, these solutions integrate seamlessly with your existing setup.

 The return on investment is undeniable once you consider the thousands lost to shrink every year.
 Many solutions cost just a few hundred dollars a month per location — often less than the cost of replacing stolen inventory.
 If eliminating just a handful of fraudulent transactions, theft incidents or missed sales opportunities each month makes up for that investment — and then some — why wouldn’t you make the switch?